abienvenu/Kyela/README.md

 * Download the code at https://github.com/abienvenu/Kyela/archive/master.zip
 * Unzip it
-* Launch the kyela docker image, with the code mounted:
+* Launch the kyela docker image, mounting the directory of the unzipped code:
 ```bash
 $ docker run -p 8042:80 -v /where/you/unzipped/the/code/Kyela-master:/var/www/kyela/src/Abienvenu/KyelaBundle -d --name kyela-dev abienvenu/kyela
 ```